Iceland is like an amusement park for outdoor enthusiasts with its many spectacular trail races

 Distance: 22 km

 Snæfellsjökulshlaupið is a 22 km trail run across Snæfellsnes peninsula.
-The race starts at Arnarstapi and ends in Olafsvik.
-Arnarstapi is located 190km from Reykjavik.
-The first 8 km of the race are uphill or up to 700 m and then it is mainly downhill.
-Large parts of the course are on dirt roads and conditions vary from year to year, for example one year runners had to run in deep snow for 5 km.
+The race starts at the idyllic village Arnarstapi and ends in Olafsvik.
+The course mainly follows an old gravel road next to the mystical Snæfellsjökull glacier, also an active volcano.
+The first 9km or so are uphill, until you are up to around 700m height.
+The road has different variations of steepness, so in between steep hills runners get short (very short!) breaks from the climb.
+Conditions of the route vary from year to year, for example one year runners had to run in deep snow for 5 km.
 The glacier Snæfellsjökull dominates the landscape and the area is one of Iceland’s most popular tourist attractions.
+Arnarstapi is located 190 km from Reykjavik.

 Runners’ Festival in Ísafjörður